-- All Junior Fair exhibitors will be governed by the following age restrictions: Any boy or girl age 8 and in the third grade as of January 1, of the current year and not 19 as of January 1, of the current year and who is a member of a Darke County 4-H Club or FFA Chapter or cooperating Joint Vocational School FFA where member resides in Darke County, Girl Scouts, Boy Scouts, FCCLA. - All decisions pertaining to the Junior Fair will include input from the Junior Fairboard, JFB Advisors, and Senior Fairboard, as needed. - 3.
-All Junior Fair livestock entries must be made online by August 1st.
-If an exhibitor does not make their entry by the deadline, a \$50.00 per exhibitor, per specie will be charged from August 2nd until August 10th at midnight.
-After August 10th no entries will be accepted. - 4.
+- All Junior Fair exhibitors will be governed by the following age restrictions: Any boy or girl age 8 and in the third grade as of January 1, of the current year and not 19 as of January 1, of the current year and who is a member of a Darke County 4-H Club or FFA Chapter or cooperating Joint Vocational School FFA where member resides in Darke County, Girl Scouts, Boy Scouts, FCCLA. - 2.
+All decisions pertaining to the Junior Fair will include input from the Junior Fairboard, JFB Advisors, and Senior Fairboard, as needed. - 3.
+All Junior Fair livestock entries must be made by July 21st.
+If an exhibitor does not make their entry by the deadline, a \$100.00 per exhibitor, per specie will be charged from July 22nd until July 25th at 11:59 p.m.
+After July 25th no entries will be accepted. - 4.
 Scratches are the only changes after August 1st. - 5.
 All Junior Fair exhibits shall be in place at times specified in each Junior Fair Division or no later than Midnight Thursday before the Fair. - 6.
 Like projects are not allowed in 4-H and FFA (example: market lambs in both 4-H and FFA); related projects are allowed (example: market lambs in 4-H and breeding sheep in FFA). - 7.
 All projects must be complete in order to receive a premium.
 Incomplete projects will not receive premium money.